rocketbot-cl/ImageWork/README.md

 This command allows you to merge two images into one, the second image is superimposed on the first at the indicated coordinates.
 The path of the resulting file will be the same as the first image

 2. Convert to PDF
-Convert JPG files to PDF
+Convert image files from a folder to PDF

 3. Search image in image
 This command searches if image 1 contains image 2 inside and returns True or False depending on the result